aditya280505/Credit-Risk-Intelligence-Platform/README.md

 SHAP helps answer:

-* Which features influence predictions?
+* Which features influence model predictions?
 * Which variables contribute to higher predicted risk?
 * Which variables contribute to lower predicted risk?
 * Which features are globally most important?
 * Why did the model make a specific prediction?

-This improves model transparency and makes the machine learning workflow easier to understand.
+This improves the interpretability of the machine learning workflow and makes the model easier to analyze.

 ---